swagtop/bevy-flake/docs/config.md

 ## Overview

-Configuring `bevy-flake` is done through overriding the flake input.
-The default configuration can be found inside of the `config` attribute set in the outermost let-in section of the `flake.nix` file.
+Configuring `bevy-flake` is done by calling `configure` from the the flake output.
+The default configuration can be found inside of the `config.nix` file in this repository.

 The convention used in the templates looks like this: